 The Interuniversity Test of Academic English (ITACE) for CLIL (Content and Language Integrated Learning) Teachers is developed and administered by all members of the Interuniversity Testing Consortium (IUTC):

 - Ghent University: Ghent University Language Centre – UCT

 - KU Leuven:

 - University Language Centre of the KU Leuven – Campus Brussel

 - University of Antwerp: Linguapolis – Language Institute of the University of Antwerp

 - Vrije Universiteit Brussel: Academic Language Centre – ACTO

-All sentences, texts and listening fragments used in the test were taken from a wide range of authentic scientific, academic, and general contexts.
+All sentences, texts and listening fragments used in the test were taken from a wide range of authentic teaching and lecturing contexts.
 The writing and oral tasks have been designed with a broad teacher population in mind to ensure that topics are accessible to teachers from all disciplines.

 This website outlines the structure of the test, samples a few typical test questions, and offers study tips.
 However, the test centres do not offer any practice material or training sessions specifically designed to prepare participants for the ITACE.

 The ITACE is not an online test: it can only be taken at the campuses of one of the universities mentioned above.